thekhenzie/khendaniel.com/src/blog/_posts/2018-09-03-good-reads.md

 Good Reads
 ===

-I will compile here all the articles that I found interesting.
+I have been reading articles and blogs all over the Net because I still don't have to work on so I will compile here all the articles that I found interesting.
 Feel free to read it too.

 - [I am a mediocre developer](https://dev.to/sobolevn/i-am-a-mediocre-developer--30hn)
 - [Sketchplanations](https://www.sketchplanations.com/)